c-hive/guides/universal/code-style.md

 ## Documentation

-- The README gets newcommers up to speed and helps them get the app up & running
+- The README gets newcommers up to speed and contains instructions on how to setup the development environment